Hulk Hogan

 Hulk Hogan Now

-Currently, Hulk is happily married for the third time.
-He is active on social media and eagerly awaits the release of a movie about him, starring Chris Hemsworth.
-However, in October 2023, it was announced that the project was put on hold.
+These days, Hulk is happily married for the third time.
+He stays active on social media and is eagerly awaiting a biopic starring Chris Hemsworth.
+However, in October 2023, the project was reportedly put on hold.

 Hulk Hogan in 2023